 Memories Asunder was the title I gave to an original art calendar I created in New Zealand in 2004.
-I was inspired by my travels to the locations featured in The Lord Of The Rings films and the strange, dissociative alchemy this journey seemed to ignite.
-To find out more about this project, see my Middle-earth gallery.
-For now, the goal is emphasize the strange disconnection in the landscape which, in spite of the title I gave this project, I’d totally overlooked at the time.
+It was inspired by my travels to the locations featured in The Lord Of The Rings films and the strange, dissociative alchemy this journey seemed to ignite.
+The full drawings are displayed in Treasures of Middle-Earth.
+For now, I only wish to emphasize the strange disconnection in the landscape which, in spite of the clear title I gave this project, I had overlooked as a clue.

 In late 2012, I came across Gary Osborn’s book, Axis of God – the theory of the tilted Earth Axis and its influence of conflict, separation between eternity and linear time.
-This is when many things started making sense, that had been largely unconscious until then.
-For example, several photographs I took in New Zealand have compositions that suggest this information, though I had no idea about it.
-I had, however, come into contact with similar ideas before: in the book Innuendoes (see gallery), a rainbow bridge exists between life and the afterlife, with spirits on both sides waiting to reconnect.
-My early childhood experiments were often about accessing this bridge via Egyptian symbolism, which had left a lasting impression.
-I had also discovered Norse mythology in my teens.
+This is when many things started making sense, that had been largely unconscious for me.
+For example: several photographs I took in New Zealand have compositions that suggest this information, much like paintings by historical artists involve some geometrical clues.
+In the Gnostic-style book Queen and Freddie Mercury: Innuendoes (see gallery), the rainbow bridge is the connection between life and the afterlife.
+My early childhood experiments were often about accessing this bridge via Egyptian symbolism: I would pretend to be an Egyptian queen and die from a serpent’s bite, see the other side, then return to my body.
+I also discovered Norse mythology and Bifröst in my teens.
 So it was a matter of slowly piecing the puzzle together.

 “As the symbolism and conceptions behind the Raising of the Djed, the Crucifixion and Ma’at all appear to suggest, all this points to a long-forgotten human desire to raise the Earth’s axis back to its rightful position so that we are re-connected again to God.”